 Films and videos may be submitted for selection by the filmmakers themselves, by producers, distributors or their legal representatives.

 Each year, one day is dedicated to a specific theme.
-For the 14th edition, the main theme is IGNORANCE KILLS.
+For the 15th edition, it will be announced soon.

 Films related to other human rights issues will be screened during the other 5 days of the festival.